ds300/derivablejs/README.md

 I've also implemented a solution to @staltz's [flux challenge](https://github.com/staltz/flux-challenge/tree/master/submissions/ds300).

-And there are a few others [here](https://github.com/ds300/derivablejs/tree/master/examples/) too.

-More coming!
+There is a proper gitbook tutorial on the way!

 ##### npm
 Available as `derivable`.

 ##### Browser
-Either with browserify or, if need be, import `dist/derivable.min.js` directly (find it at `window.Derivable`).
+Either with browserify/webpack/common-js-bundler-du-jour or build as umd bundle with `npm run build -- --umd`

 ##### Batteries Not Included
 DerivableJS expects you to use immutable (or effectively immutable) data.
 It also expects derivation functions to be pure.
-JavaScript isn't really set up to handle such requirements out of the box, so you would do well to look at an FP library like [Ramda](http://ramdajs.com/) to make life easier.
-Also, if you want to do immutable collections properly, [Immutable](https://facebook.github.io/immutable-js/) or [Mori](http://swannodette.github.io/mori/) are probably the way to go.
-Godspeed!
+JavaScript isn't really set up to handle such requirements out of the box, so get yoself some [Immutable](https://facebook.github.io/immutable-js/) datas.

 ##### Equality Woes
 JavaScript is entirely whack when it comes to equality.
 People do [crazy jazz](https://github.com/ramda/ramda/blob/v0.16.0/src/internal/_equals.js) trying to figure out if some stuff is the same as some other stuff.

-If the data you're threading through DerivableJS needs its own notion of equality, make sure it has a `.equals` method and everything will be fine.
+If the data you're threading through DerivableJS needs its own notion of equality, make sure it has a sensible `.equals` method and everything will be fine.

-If you're using a data library with some custom non-standard mechanism for doing equality checks (e.g. Mori), then you'll need to re-initialize DerivableJS with a custom equality function.
+If you're using a data library with some custom non-standard mechanism for doing equality checks (e.g. mori), then you'll need to re-initialize DerivableJS with a custom equality function.

 ```javascript
 import { withEquality } from 'derivable'